synapsecns/sanguine/ethergo/README.md

 ** Note: APIs are subject to change **

 Ethergo is an end-to-end embedded test suite built for Synapse in go.
 It allows you to deploy contracts to a variety of backends.
+Pleaes see the [`example`](./example) folder for usage.